anu-bdsi/workshop-intro-to-linux-aug-2023/01_linux_fundamentals.md

 ## What is Linux?

-Linux is a free and open-source operating system that is widely used in various computing devices, from personal computers to servers, mobile devices, embedded systems, and more.
+Linux is a free and open-source operating system that is widely used in various computing devices.

+People often asking "Who is using Linux?
+I don't see Linux in our life". __(Do you know who is using Linux?)__

+Linux is everywhere, from personal computers to servers, mobile devices, embedded systems, and more.
 It was created by Linux Torvalds in 1991 and is based on the Unix operating system.
-Popular Linux distributions include Debian, Fedora Linux, and Ubuntu.
+Popular Linux distributions include Ubuntu, Debian, Fedora, Redhat, and CentOS.

+## What is Unix?

+You might have heard a lot about Unix, and it is used a lot interchangeably with Linux.
+But do you understand the relationships between them?

+Unix is a family of multitasking, multiuser computer operating systems originally developed in the 1960s and 1970s at AT&T's Bell Labs.
+It was designed to be a versatile and powerful operating system for mainframe and later, personal computers.
+Unix-like operating systems have since been developed and used in various forms, with Linux being one of the most well-known derivatives.

+So, Unix is like the parent of Linux. __(Do you know any other Unix-like operating systems?)__

+Remember when I asked you to set up your laptop before this class, the MacOS users don't need to do anything and they can use it as Linux directly. __Why is it?__

 ## Linux in biology research